dallasgreene/amby-discord-bot/README.md

 both [node](https://nodejs.org/en/) and [docker desktop](https://www.docker.com/get-started).

 #### Create an Application and Add It to Your Server
+*This is how the code here is connected to discord so users can interact with it*
 1. Go to [discord's developer portal](https://discord.com/developers/applications) and create a new application for this bot (maybe call it "Amby").
 2. After you create the bot, click "Bot" in the settings menu on the left part of the screen and